echo-dave/dotfiles/README.md

 1. run Lazy - installs packages
 2. run Mason - install needed LSPs but check lsp folder for configs
 3. run Checkhealth - make sure everything is working
-4. add any additional parsers as needed
+4. add any additional parsers as needed to treesitter.lua
+5. `ln -s $HOME/.config.nvim/build-nvim-parser $HOME/.local/bin && source`
+6. in nvim run :TSInstall to build all parsers

 > [!NOTE]
 > Tmux 3.7 needs a command input fix, but we've worked around it in the mean time as per [this issue](https://github.com/catppuccin/tmux/issues/600?utm_source=chatgpt.com)